usman134151/eclipse/README.md

 2. when you click *Request certificate*, Ploi will generate a certificate and start listening on 443 as well
 3. when you click *Revoke certificate*, the previous step will be reversed

+When customers add their own domains, you want them to add a `CNAME` or `ALIAS` record pointing either at your central domain or at their fallback subdomain.
+I recommend playing with Netlify (it's free) and adding your own domain to a project.
+You'll see the process from the user's perspective.

 ## Updating

 Since this is an application template and not a package, there's no straightforward way to update it.